-Lamb was the representative for Indiana’s 8th congressional district and was a Democrat.
+Lamb was the representative for Indiana’s 8th congressional district as a Democrat.
 He served from 1883 to 1885.

 From Dec 1883 to Mar 1885, Lamb missed 118 of 334 roll call votes, which is 35.3%.
 This is worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.